jbexta/AgentPilot/README.md

 (Only Perplexity and OpenAI have been tested)

 ## Contributions
-Contributions to AgentPilot are welcome and appreciated.
+Contributions to Agent Pilot are welcome and appreciated.
 Please feel free to submit a pull request.

 ## Known Issues

+- There's a bug which happens sometimes with resubmitting a message
 - Switching chats while a response is generating causes issues.
 This will be fixed in the group-chat update
 - App has frozen on me twice, something related to moving the window.
 Workaround for now is to restart the app
 - Actions aren't implemented in the GUI yet